flerro/mytz/README.md

 # mytz

-Timezones as a service, a simple serverless application using GO
+Timezones as a service, a simple serverless application using GO.

-The `main.go` file contains the business logic + AWS realated code (better separation of concerns may be needed for a non-demo application).
+The `main.go` file contains the business logic + AWS related code (better separation of concerns is recommended for real-world apps).
 Application components are defined in `template.yaml`, their lifecycle is completely handled by the CloudFormation service on AWS (no manual activity on the AWS Console).

 ## Requirements